Nina Olney

 Doctoral Student (2023)

-Nina Olney is a current PhD student in Sociology, studying how notions of land vacancy and productivity change in the afterlives of adaptive reuse projects.
-Nina's previous MA thesis also drew on Brandi Summers’ theory of “black aesthetic emplacement” to examine the way that urban policy and governance--specifically related to street trees--draws on racialized notions of urban green space to enable environmental gentrification.
-With a background in economics and sustainable architecture, Nina approaches these research questions with a mix of qualitative and critical spatial methodology in order to better understand the spatial logics of dispossession and cycles of de/revaluation related to urban greening.
+Nina Olney is a current PhD student in Sociology, studying how the environmental remediation industry operates as a distinct category of practice and mode of urban restructuring.
+In particular, this work draws on archival sources to understand the historical composition and transformation of urban soil over the nineteenth and twentieth centuries.
+Nina's previous research has examined the way that contemporary street tree policies draw on racialized notions of urban green space to enable environmental gentrification.
+Nina approaches these research questions with a mix of qualitative and critical spatial methodology in order to better understand the spatial logics of dispossession and cycles of de/revaluation related to waste and urban greening.